-The survey will be twice repeated during the program period 2014 – 2020.
+The survey will be repeated twice during the program period 2014 – 2020.

 In the frame of the INTERREG program AT-CZ, the project „C4PE” aims to enhance the cooperation between businesses and schools.
-Moreover, a vocational training is planned, taking place as well in the Czech Republic and in Austria resulting in a mutual acceptance of the qualification.
+Moreover, a vocational training is planned, taking place simultaneously in the Czech Republic and in Austria resulting in a mutual acceptance of the qualification.
 Students will get insight into the cross-border economy and also better occupational orientation.
 The project addresses students, teachers and SMEs.

 mecca supports the Academy of Lower Austria as a Leadpartner of this initiative in project development and application.